amostajo/wordpress-add-on-post-picker/README.md

 ![Wordpress Post Picker add-on](http://s9.postimg.org/4tofc2ikv/wordpress_post_picker_addon.jpg)

-Add-on package for [Wordpress Plugin Template](https://github.com/amostajo/wordpress-plugin) and [Wordpress Theme Template](https://github.com/amostajo/wordpress-theme) exclusively.
+Add-on package for [Wordpress MVC](http://www.wordpress-mvc.com) exclusively.

 Post Picker is a built-in **modal** that can be used within Wordpress' admin dashboard to pick / select posts.

+** THIS WILL CREATE CONFLICT WITH VueJS.

 - [Installation](#installation)
     - [Configure in Template](#configure-in-template)